Voluntary controlled school

 A voluntary controlled school (VC school) is a state-funded school in England and Wales in which a foundation or trust (usually a Christian denomination) has some formal influence in the running of the school.
 Such schools have less autonomy than voluntary aided schools, in which the foundation pays part of any building costs.

+Originally the term is derived from the funding of the schools through voluntary subscriptions and contributions.
+Although it is also the case that these are schools previously independent of local or national government that volunteered to be controlled by the state.

 Characteristics

 Voluntary controlled schools are a kind of "maintained school", meaning that they are funded by central government via the local authority, and do not charge fees to students.
 The majority are also faith schools.

 The land and buildings are typically owned by a charitable foundation, which also appoints about a quarter of the school governors.

 However, the local authority employs the school's staff and has primary responsibility for the school's admission arrangements.
 Specific exemptions from Section 85 of the Equality Act 2010 enables VC faith schools to use faith criteria in prioritising pupils for admission to the schools.

 Pupils at voluntary controlled schools follow the National Curriculum.